CronusDevelopment/IMVU/README.md

 # Working Page JAVASCRIPT
 Click the third button to see the Shop buttons.

+For some reason the buttons disappear after they are clicked on this one.

 The "Whole Shop" Button works, but the others do not.

 <https://cronusdevelopment.github.io/IMVU/javascript/working/>